kontainapp/km-releases/GettingStarted.md

 ### Use kontain Java in dockerfiles

-To use kontain java runtime environment with dockerfile, user can substitude the base image with kontain image.
+To use kontain java runtime environment with dockerfile, user can substitute the base image with kontain image.
 ```dockerfile
 FROM kontainapp/runenv-jdk-11